We are a non-selective choir. That means no audition, and we welcome singers of all musical experiences and abilities.

 If you are interested (and let’s face it, if you’ve read this far you must be!), you can simply turn up to one of our regular Tuesday evening rehearsals at Christ Church, East Sheen, but it is probably best to contact us first to be sure that there is a rehearsal that night.
 Or you can fill in this form, and someone will get back to you.

 As a non-profit choir, we try to keep the costs of each rehearsal to a minimum.
 We simply charge to cover our overheads: rental of the church, paying our accompanist and director.
-Each rehearsal is approximately £6, for a 90 minute session, payable each term in a ten week block.
-You should expect to pay from £54-£66 a term.
+You should expect to pay around £70 a term.